 At this price, this isn’t a bad sleeping bag at all!
 We like how light it is despite its size.
 It’s also worth mentioning this sleeping bag is machine washable, which makes it quite convenient.

-- Great size and weight makes it easy to handle
+Pros: Fantastic insulation capabilities, Super comfortable, Multi-use makes this a highly versatile product, Great size and weight makes it easy to handle.

-- Price is steep compared to other products
+Cons: Price is steep compared to other products.

 If you haven’t caught on yet, versatility’s the name of the game, and boy is this sleeping bag versatile!
 Outdoor Vitals is known for making high-quality and lightweight products for camping.
 The Aerie sleeping bag is no different, plus it has uses other than being a sleeping bag.

 Outdoor Vitals calls this sleeping bag a “5 in 1” product.
 You can use this product as a hammock under quilt, pod system, technical blanket, and either a single or double sleeping back.

 What is a do you mean double sleeping bag?

 It just so happens that you can connect two separate Aerie sleeping bags into a single, big sleeping bag!

 The outer material is tear-stop, making this a truly durable sleeping bag.
 Outdoor Vitals claims this sleeping bag can handle temperatures as low as 0ºF.
 The size while deployed is 76 x 31.5 x 4 inches, which is impressive for its 2-pound weight.

 This sleeping bag is the definition of “you get what you pay for.”
 Its price may seem a bit steep, but it’s definitely worth the investment.
 We love this sleeping bag for its incredible insulation performance.
 It’s hard to believe such a light sleeping bag can keep you warm at freezing temperatures.